 H1.
-Enter total dollar amount awarded to full-time and part-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
+Enter total dollar amounts awarded to full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
+(Note: If the data being reported are final figures for the 2001-2002 academic year (see the next item below), use the 2001-2002 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the definition section.)
+Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
+(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based gift aid" on the last page of the definitions section.)

-Indicate academic year for which data are reported items H1, H2, H2A, and H6 Below: 2001-2002 actual \\\\ 2001-2002 estimate X, or 2000-2001 \\\\.final
+Indicate academic year for which data are reported items H1, H2, H2A, and H6 Below: 2002-2003 actual \X\\ 2002-2003 estimate \\\\, or 2001-2002 \\\\.final